Zhao Mingcheng: Epigraphy studies

 Zhao Mingcheng was fascinated by ancient art and artifacts in his early years, partly influenced by the academic interests of leading scholars such as Ouyang Xiu.
 Thanks to his family background, Zhao was able to visit the antique collections of famous intellectuals of that time.
-During his years in Kaifeng, Zhao often had to sell his personal belongings in order to support his own collection.
+During his years in Kaifeng, Zhao often had to sell his personal belongings to support his own collection.
 After his release from prison, Zhao returned to Zhucheng.
 Zhao fully devoted himself to collecting art.
 He started to compose Jin Shi Lu with the help of his intellectual wife, Li Qingzhao.
-According to her account, the couple had to live a simple life in order to support their intellectual enterprise.
+According to her account, the couple had to live a simple life to support their intellectual enterprise.

 Zhao's most important scholarly achievement was Jin Shi Lu, in which he recorded the details of nearly 2,000 antique inscriptions, with carefully researched analysis about their histories.
 Since its publication, the book was highly regarded by literati as an important work.
-The intellectual leader of Song Dynasty Zhu Xi praised the book for its "well-organized structure, precise analysis and impressive bibliography" and spoke highly of its stylistic prose.
+The intellectual leader of the Song dynasty Zhu Xi praised the book for its "well-organized structure, precise analysis and impressive bibliography" and spoke highly of its stylistic prose.

 Zhao valued archaeological evidence over textual evidence.
-He stressed the importance of utilizing ancient inscriptions to correct discrepancies and errors in later texts discussing details in ancient history, such as dates, geographical locations of historical events, genealogies, and official titles.
+He stressed the importance of using ancient inscriptions to correct discrepancies and errors in later texts discussing details in ancient history, such as dates, geographical locations of historical events, genealogies, and official titles.
 He cast doubt on the reliability of historical works, because they were composed after the actual event.
 He stated that "...the inscriptions on stone and bronze are made at the time the events took place and can be trusted without reservation, and thus discrepancies may be discovered."
 Historian R.C.
 Rudolph argues that Zhao's emphasis on consulting contemporary sources for accurate dating is parallel with the concern of the German historian Leopold von Ranke (1795–1886).

 Zhao applied a critical methodology in his research.
 He scrutinized epigraphy scholarship of his time and corrected many mistakes and textual errors of received texts (texts passed down through the generations).
 His Jin Shi Lu also preserved many important historical records.

 Zhao, however, died before the publication of Jin Shi Lu.
 His wife Li Qingzhao proofread and edited his surviving manuscripts and finished the book, which was finally published in 1132.
 Li Qingzhao wrote an essay recalling the couple's effort in the composition of Jin Shi Lu, which was published with the book.
 The essay (金石錄後序) is best known for its nostalgic recollection of the couples' life struggle with intense pathos.